Skip to main content

 Conclusion

 Indicators are tools, not magic wands.
-The best strategy is often to combine two or three of these to confirm a signal before placing a trade.
-What is your favorite indicator to use on the 4-hour chart?
+The best strategy is often to combine two or three of these to confirm a signal before placing a trade—a concept known as confluence.
+For example, seeing an RSI oversold signal right as price hits a 61.8% Fibonacci level creates a high-probability setup.

 Comments